Ninetalesgh/dndcampaign/vault/database/spells.md

 - **Components**: V, S
 - **Duration**: Instantaneous
 Your fingers crackle with electricity as you reach for a creature.
 Make a melee spell attack.
 On a hit, the target takes 3d10 Lightning damage.
-A target dealt 20 or more Lightning damage by this attack is pushed up to 3 *(4.5m)* away and is dazed until the end of its next turn.
+A target dealt 20 or more Lightning damage by this attack is pushed up to 3 *(4.5m)* away and is [Dazed](conditions.md#dazed) until the end of its next turn.
-The dazed creature can only do one of the following things on their turn: move, use an action, or use a bonus action.
 **Using a Higher-Level Spell Slot.** When you cast this spell using a spell slot of Level 3 or above, the Lightning damage increases by 1d10 for each slot level above 2.
 - **Classes**: Artificer
 *(Source: CS)*